-We use day trips to introduce new experiences, that educate pupils in inspiring places which link well to their curriculum, as well as building social skills and supporting emotional development.
+We use day trips to introduce new experiences, that both educate and amuse, as well as building social skills and supporting emotional development.

-There are plenty of places to learn located within a few miles of each of our schools, and we encourage our teachers to link the curriculum that they teach to their locality enabling enriching trips to happen frequently.
-For example, the Fitzwilliam Museum or the Botanic Gardens.
+There are plenty of places to learn located within a few miles of each of our schools, and we encourage our teachers to link the curriculum that they teach to their locality, enabling enriching trips to happen frequently.